 A waterside stroll, a game of boules on the Seine quays, coffee on a terrace, a walk through Parc de La Villette: the area around the Canal de l’Ourcq offers many outdoor pleasures.
 Art, natural beauty and little-known sights are to be found in northeastern Paris, in the 19th and 20th arrondissements.

-Further south, in the 20th arrondisement, Belleville is also popular with artists, and the quarter is home to many art galleries.
-There’s the Galerie Lacroix, which specializes in street art, but also up-and-coming gallery 22,48 m², as well as names that will ring a bell with contemporary art lovers: Balice Hertling and Samy Abraham, for example.
+In the 20th arrondisement, Belleville is popular with artists, and the quarter is home to many art galleries.
+There’s the Galerie Lacroix, which specializes in street art, but also up-and-coming galleries, as well as names that will ring a bell with contemporary art lovers: Balice Hertling and Samy Abraham, for example.